ka9q/ka9q-radio/README.md

 utility these separate programs have been obsoleted and the front end drivers built directly into *radiod*.
 Support is currently provided for generic RTL-SDR dongles, the Airspy R2, Airspy HF+, AMSAT UK Funcube Pro+ and RX-888 Mk II.
+A synthetic front end, *sig_gen*, is also provided.
+It simulates a front end, either complex or real, producing gaussian noise and single carrier at specified amplitudes.
+It can also transmit my WWV/H simulator *wwvsim*, but it's not yet well integrated, mainly because of the need for an external speech synthesizer.

 Support will be forthcoming for the SDRPlay and the HackRF (receive only).

 Two very rudimentary programs are provided for interactive use;
 *monitor* listens to one or more demodulated audio streams and